digitalocean/Kubernetes-Starter-Kit-Developers/README.md

  ### Create Backend Services

 we have multiple TLS-enabled hosts on the same cluster.
 It means that we have multiple deployments and services. deployment and service are separated from each other in this setup.
-Echo and quote service will be deployed by using the below code.It means:
+Echo and quote service will be deployed by using the below code.
+It means:

->Deployment.yml has 2 deployments: quote for test and echo for echo hosts.

->quote-backend  have container named backend with :whale2: docker.io/datawire/quote:0.4.1 as image.

->echo-backend  have container named echo with :whale2: jmalloc/echo-server as image.

 By using Deployment.Yml: